-Note: In the coming months, this working group will be transformed into an IOCCG Task Force, with a slightly different focus.
+Note: This working group was transformed into an IOCCG Task Force, with a slightly different focus.

 EUMETSAT, Am Kavalleriesand 31,